agirorn/yardman/README.md

   -n, --npm=script        Executable an npm script with the --silent flag -X, --no-start          Do not run the executable on start -w, --watch=files...
-Comma separated list of files to monitor for change
+Comma separated list of files to monitor for change -f, --filename=files...
+Appends the path to the changed file to the command to execute

 Example:
   yardman src make